 In reality, the Alpine electric SUV may not be as big or aggressive.
 A rendering from Brazilian artist Kleber Silva (via Behance) is another portrayal of the SUV.
 It is based on the Renault Arkana, and does not capture the ‘X’ motif, but gets the Alpine badges and the position of the lights accurately.
 The final car, in aggression level, would stradle the levels of the two renders.

-Renault-owned ‘Avant-garde’ vehicle specialist, Alpine, has revealed a teaser of its upcoming models in the Renaulution corporate presentation.
-The silhouettes of its 3-member portfolio are visible, confirming an electric sports car (successor for the Alpine A110), an electric SUV, and a B-segment electric hot-hatchback.
+Alpine, an ‘Avant-garde’ vehicle specialist of Groupe Renault, revealed a teaser of its upcoming models in the Renaulution corporate presentation in January.
+The silhouettes of its 3-member portfolio confirmed an electric sports car (successor for the Alpine A110), an electric SUV, and a B-segment electric hot-hatchback.

 While there are not too many details about the Alpine electric SUV, reports say it will be based on the CMF-EV platform, which will also underpin the upcoming Renault Megane eVision electric crossover.
-To date, Groupe Renault has filed over 300 patents on the CMF-EV platform, and more details on the exact offering and specifications should be shared in the coming weeks.
+To date, Groupe Renault has filed over 300 patents on the CMF-EV platform, and more details on the exact offering and specifications should be shared in the second half of the year.